Haleakalā – The House of the Sun

-Both of these legendary authors recommended people take the 2,340-mile boat ride and then a 40-mile mule ride to the summit to experience this indescribable wonder!
+These legendary authors recommended that people take the 2,340-mile boat ride and then a 40-mile mule ride to the summit to experience this indescribable wonder!

 Words can never convey the feeling or the energy one senses upon visiting this sacred mountain of Maui.

 It is a spiritual experience.
 It has been Maui’s sacred place for Hawaiians since the beginning.
 You can read more in our blog: House of the Sun: Sacred, Mystical, and Rare.

 To understand, you must stop, close your eyes and feel the wonder and joy surging up from within you.